plone/volto/docs/source/configuration/how-to.md

 ---
+myst:
   html_meta:
     "description": "Volto has a centralized configuration registry used to parameterize Volto."
     "property=og:description": "Volto has a centralized configuration registry used to parameterize Volto."
-  "property=og:title": "The configuration registry" "keywords": "Volto, Plone, frontend, React, configuration, registry"
+    "property=og:title": "The configuration registry"
+    "keywords": "Volto, Plone, frontend, React, configuration, registry"
 ---

 # The configuration registry